 Serving Suggestions

-These ribs are my favorite way to feed a crowd on game day or when I just want an easy oven dinner with no fuss.
+These oven baked St. Louis style ribs are my favorite way to feed a crowd on game day or when I want an easy, no-fuss dinner.

 Want extra sticky ribs?
-Brush on one last coat of homemade barbecue sauce right before serving.
+Brush on one last thin coat of BBQ sauce right before serving.

 Like a smoky kick?
-Add liquid smoke or mix hot sauce into the BBQ sauce.
+Add a few drops of liquid smoke or stir hot sauce into the BBQ sauce.

-Now go make the best BBQ ribs ever—and let your teens take over the cooking!
+That’s it — low, slow, layered, and reliably fall-off-the-bone tender every single time.
+Now go make the best oven baked ribs ever… and let your teens take over the cooking.

 st louis style bbq ribs cut in pieces on a cutting board with a knife on the side